blakeb211/circlesim/README.md

 # 2d game to go inside of larger 3d viewer
-* make WantNeighborsThreeHats jump towards a cluster if its within 4 units
 * decouple the game from the PGE so that it can be compiled in either 3d or 2d mode
 * write a 3d ui that interfaces with it